bp-studio/bp-studio.github.io/notes.md

 He particularly specializes in C# and TypeScript.
 He is also a major contributor of the [Oriedita](https://oriedita.github.io/) project.

-Visit his new blog [Tsai Origami](https://origami.abstreamace.com/) for more!
+Visit his blog [Tsai Origami](https://origami.abstreamace.com/) for more!